ndiego/social-sharing-block/README.md

 **This plugin requires WordPress 5.9+ or 5.8+ with [Gutenberg](https://wordpress.org/plugins/gutenberg/) active.**

 A simple little block that allows you to add social share icons to the Block Editor.
-Choose from 10+ of the most popular social channels.
+Choose from 15+ of the most popular social channels.

 ### Sharing Options

 - Facebook
+- Flipboard (New)
+- LINE (New)
 - LinkedIn
 - Pinterest
 - Pocket
 - Reddit
 - Skype
+- SMS (New)
 - Telegram
 - Tumblr
 - Twitter